Winter-2026-CSD-425-Group-2/Login/README.md

 Trade-offs:
 - Using `novalidate` ensures consistent styling but bypasses native validation UI.
 It improves customization at the cost of built-in browser behaviors.

 ---

-## styles.css (Design and UX)

-Rationale and decisions:
-- CSS variables (`:root`) for color and spacing make theming and maintenance easier.
-- Mobile-first layout: a centered card with a max width ensures it looks good on small screens and scales up.
-- Clear focus styles: an outline and border color change improve keyboard navigation and are visible in both light/dark modes.
-- Error states: `input[aria-invalid="true"]` and `.form__error:empty` allow JS to control visual feedback without adding/removing many classes.
-- Reduced motion: `prefers-reduced-motion` disables transitions for users who prefer minimal animation.
-- Dark mode: `prefers-color-scheme: dark` adjusts palette automatically.

-Structure:
-- `.site-main` centers content.
-- `.card` provides a visually distinct container with padding and soft shadow.
-- `.form__field` and modifiers organize fields and layout.
-- `.password-input__toggle` is positioned within the password field for ease of use.
-- `.button` styles the submit action with hover and disabled states.

-Trade-offs:
-- Minimal reset avoids opinionated CSS frameworks but may require additional rules for complex projects.

----